 Let’s get started!

 Easy Tracing Technique for Beginners

 Freehand painting can be intimidating for beginners.
 One way to transfer your design to a rock is by tracing.
 You can do this by using a pencil and graphite transfer paper.
 Simply find a design that you desire to paint on a rock and trace the image on the tracing paper or print out a design.
 Place the transfer paper, graphite side down onto the rock.
 Then place the image on top of the graphite transfer paper.
 Use a pencil to trace the outline of the design.
 Make sure to apply enough pressure when tracing out the design to get the tracing line visible on the rock.

 Blocking in is a common technique that usually comes after the sketch.
 You probably already do this, but now you know there’s a name for it!
 It is where the painting is started by colors being placed in flat shapes.
 This is done while the paints are still wet and, in most cases, you can’t mess anything up as nothing has any details yet.

 It also gives you the chance to change things as you see fit.
 With the shapes laid out, you can look at it as a paint by shape, each one is the color that you want to lay down for the end picture.
 Once you are content with the blocking all you have to do is let it dry before moving on to the next layer.
 Which happens to be our next technique.

-Here’s a great Youtube Video by Check Black on Blocking-in step-by-step.
+Here’s a great Youtube Video by Chuck Black on Blocking-in step-by-step painting.